-I’m always down for a place on the water with great seafood.
+I specifically sought out a Destin restaurant on the water with great seafood.
 Dewey Destin’s on the Bay (overlooking Crab Island) has got both covered. it has great fired seafood baskets (such shrimp, fish, oysters, scallops) or you can order them grilled for a healthier option.
 They are only open during the day, but their other location on the Harbor is open for both lunch and dinner.
 This is my preferred location for a more casual lunch sitting on their dock though.
 People even bring their jet ski in from Crab Island for a quick lunch.

 "Best Local's Restaurant in Destin"

-It’s not surprising that Harbor Docks has the freshest seafood in town, since they own their own wholesale seafood market located right beneath the restaurant.
-It was originally opened to provide the restaurant with fresh local seafood, but they now supply many of the restaurants in the Destin area and beyond.
+A lot of Destin restaurants serve local seafood.
+But Harbor Docks has the freshest seafood in town, since they own their own wholesale seafood market located right beneath the restaurant.
+It was originally opened to provide the restaurant with fresh local seafood, but they now supply many of the Destin restaurants as well.

 In addition to the great seafood, Harbor Docks has an interesting menu that includes Asian fare that includes a large sushi menu, Pad Thai, and fried rice.
 This is because Yoshi Eddings is the star of the show here, just as much as the fresh seafood (and maybe more).
 Yoshi grew up in Tokyo and learned all about sushi at her parents’ restaurant.
 When her husband’s job brought them to Destin in 1988, she found a job at harbor Docks.
 Sushi was barely known here at this time, but she figured the fresh fish was an opportunity to introduce sushi to the area.
 And now over 30 years later, the sushi bar at Harbor Docks is still a huge draw.
 And that’s how Yoshi Eddings brought sushi to Destin.